-You can choose to make a detour to the De Soto National Forest on your way back, giving you an opportunity to switch it up a little from white sand beaches to emerald-green forests to recharge in the tranqulity of nature.
+You can choose to make a detour to the De Soto National Forest on your way back, giving you an opportunity to switch it up a little from white sand beaches to emerald-green forests to recharge in the tranquility of nature.

-Road trip route from New Orleans to Destin
+How to drive from New Orleans to Destin

 From New Orleans, take Exit 240B and hop on US-90 up, which will take you through Gulfport, Biloxi, and Pascagoula.
 You'll hug the water almost the entire way, driving up and across the magnificent coasts of Louisiana, Mississippi, Alabama, and Florida.

 Bouncing from small coastal town to small coastal town, spend a few hours at beautiful boardwalks like the one in Biloxi Beach, or historical sites like the LaPointe-Krebs House.

 After driving past Pascagoula, you will have the option to detour to Dauphin Island by continuing onto AL-188 at Grand Bay.